-The #52NatureAwarenessChallenge is inspired by other outdoor and citizen science challenges.
+The #52NatureAwarenessChallenge is inspired by other outdoor and nature challenges.
 Being outdoors can improve physical, emotional, and spiritual well-being, enhance our sense of belonging, and help us connect with others.
 But many of the challenges aren’t realistic for sick and disabled people – leaving the house isn’t realistic sometimes!
 So how can we enjoy some of the same benefits?

 The 52 Nature Awareness Challenge is meant to inspire you to enjoy nature in the ways that are accessible for you, have fun with other participants, and help you grow in awareness and connection with place.

 52 times over the next 12 months, notice something new in nature.
 It can be around your home, on your commute, during a hike, or any where else in the course of your daily life.
 Take a photo, draw a picture, or write a note of where you were and what you experienced.
 Share it on social media with the hashtag #52NatureAwarenessChallenge and #DisabledHikers.

 Ready?
 Sign up here!

 What kinds of things count?
 Anything!
 Really, the smallest being to the grandest sky.
 And the closer to your home, the better!
 For example, you may notice the way a bee explores a flower, or how the wind sounds in the tree outside your window, or how the winter sunset differs from the summer.

 We don’t always need a big adventure to feel connected with nature and receive the benefits of being outdoors.
 We can, and perhaps we should, achieve the same things by being present with nature that is around us every day.
 Connecting with the natural world in our daily lives can remind us that we are not separate from nature.
 It is something that we can do anywhere: from the bed, from the bus, from the top of the mountain.